-- Peanut butter (and any other nut or sun butters) – You can use it to make energy bites, adding to oatmeal, and peanut butter and jelly sandwiches, of course.
+- Peanut Butter (and any other nut or sun butters) – You can use nut butters to make energy bites, add to oatmeal, and peanut butter and jelly sandwiches, of course.

 - Honey – We love using it for honey dijon chicken, sweet potato honey cornbread, and honey muffins.

 - Flour – This is obviously great for making bread, but you can also make gravy and fried chicken, too.

 - Yeast – Great for making your own bread!
 I store this in the fridge or freezer once I open it.

 - Sugar – Obviously this is a good one for baking with, but you also use it to make a fajita marinade.

-- Powdered sugar – This is great to make your own frosting with.
-We also like to sprinkle our French toast with it on special occasions to make it extra fun!
+- Powdered Sugar – This is great to make your own frosting with.
+We also like to sprinkle our German pancakes with it on special occasions to make it extra fun!

 - Baking Powder – Most baking recipes call for this to help increase the volume and make it light and fluffy.

 - Baking Soda – This is another one that helps to increase the volume and make baked goods light and fluffy.
 It's also good at neutralizing odors and cleaning around the house!

-- Chia seeds – These healthy little seeds can be added to pretty much anything!
-I add them into baked goods, oatmeal, and even yogurt.
+- Chia Seeds – These healthy little seeds can be added to pretty much anything!
+I add them into baked goods, smoothies, and even yogurt.

 - Flax Seeds – The same goes for these, you can bake with them, add them to cookies, and oatmeal.

-- Chocolate chips – I always like to keep a bag of chocolate chips on hand because you just never know when you’re going to need them!
+- Chocolate Chips – I always like to keep a bag of chocolate chips on hand because you never know when you're going to need them!
 You can stick them in the freezer to make them last longer, too.